dotnet/docs/docs/architecture/cloud-native/index.md

 All rights reserved.
 No part of the contents of this book may be reproduced or transmitted in any form or by any means without the written permission of the publisher.

 This book is provided “as-is” and expresses the author’s views and opinions.
-The views, opinions and information expressed in this book, including URL and other Internet website references, may change without notice.
+The views, opinions, and information expressed in this book, including URL and other Internet website references, may change without notice.

 Some examples depicted herein are provided for illustration only and are fictitious.
 No real association or connection is intended or should be inferred.